 Home-based services and center-based class programs are available for children aged 3 to 5 years.
-As of July 1, 2015, the district no longer purchases coordination of all preschool services from SLL BOCES.
-However, evaluation scheduling will still be purchased from SLL BOCES.
 The OCSD will oversee service procurement and supervision.
-The 8:1:4 Center-based classroom operated by BOCES and housed in the Ogdensburg City School District closed August 14, 2015.
-The OCSD opened a 12-1-1 Integrated Classroom September 3, 2015 for 3 & 4 year old children.
-The classroom consists of 6 children with disabilities and 6 children from the UPK wait list, one teacher and one teacher assistant.
-Home-based services, under the direction of the St. Lawrence County Department of Public Health, are currently provided by SLL BOCES, North Coast Therapy, Stepping Stones and Children's Therapy Network.
-In June
+The OCSD operates a 12-1-1 integrated classroom which consists of 6 children with disabilities and 6 non-classified children from the UPK wait list, one teacher and one teacher assistant.
+The OCSD also operates a special class 8-1-1 consisting of 8 children with disabilities, one teacher and one teacher assistant.
+Home-based services, under the direction of the St. Lawrence County Department of Public Health, are currently provided by North Coast Therapy, Stepping Stones and Children's Therapy Network.
+We continue to provide speech therapy to our pre-school students with disabilities and are reimbursed for the services.
+The OCSD is also currently an approved evaluator for preschool referrals.